On the Interplay between Human Label Variation and Model Fairness: Conclusions

 \section{Conclusions}

 While HLV has been shown to improve generalisation, this is the first work to study the interplay between HLV and fairness.
 We first showed empirically that training with HLV does not harm model fairness, and indeed, it can improve fairness.
 We then showed that this observation is robust to various fairness configurations.
-However, when the lowest-scoring groups or classes in fairness were prioritised, training with HLV provided no fairness benefits compared to training on majority-voted classes.
+However, when the lowest-scoring groups or classes in fairness were prioritised, training with HLV provided no fairness benefits compared to training on majority-vote classes.
 Lastly, we confirmed that the fairness improvements with HLV training come from the minority annotations.

-Our findings highlight the performance and fairness benefits of training with HLV, but we recommend NLP practitioners to consider what fairness means in their application before incorporating HLV.
+Our findings highlight the performance and fairness benefits of training with HLV under certain configurations.
+Therefore, we recommend NLP practitioners to: (1)~consider what fairness means in their application, (2)~define it in terms of the fairness evaluation configuration described in \Cref{sec:eval}, (3)~incorporate HLV if the configuration prioritises all groups/classes roughly equally, and (4)~evaluate fairness with the configuration to confirm that HLV does not harm fairness compared to majority voting.